therealtrex/GCP-GDIMacGyver/content/Lab2_dataflow/lab_2_dataflow.en.md

 - `Click the Pencil Icon` on the right-hand side next to this service account
 - From the `Role drop down` where it currently should say `Editor`.
 Select this and change it to `Dataflow Admin`.
 - Click `+ ADD ANOTHER ROLE` and also add `Dataflow Worker` and then `Pub/Sub Subscriber`
-- Once compelted your role should now look like this.
+- Once completed your role should now look like this.

 ![image_tag](/static/Lab2_dataflow/image2.png)